-For our blog this week we have a review of the Cannondale CAAD8 from one of the Trivelo team continuing our theme of real bike reviews from real cyclists.
+For our blog this week we have an owner review of the Cannondale CAAD8 road bike from one of the Trivelo team continuing our theme of real bike reviews from real cyclists.

 My previous experience of road bikes was a racer bought for me for my 10th birthday and a second hand steel road bike I picked up on GumTree following a drunken bet to complete a triathlon, realising that my hefty and aged mountain bike wasn’t going to cut it.
 On arrival at transition for my first tri adventure I quickly realised this bike business was serious and a road bike costing less than a decent lunch might not be up to the job.

 I picked up my Cannondale and immediately loved it with a gorgeous frame and simple white paint job.
 My knowledge of the wealth of upgrades available had yet to become established so blissfully unaware I commenced my love affair for road cycling fitting my bike with a set of pedals and venturing onto the road.

 The Cannondale has an aluminium frame and carbon forks running Shimano groupset all of which worked without fault and happily covered distances up to 100 miles.
 The bike runs a triple on the front so makes hills pretty straight forward although compared to full carbon bikes isn’t the lightest so you may find your carbon cousins smashing it on the hills.
 The bike isn’t the most relaxed of geometry with no sloping sportive top tube and reasonably long as you consider sizing.
 I tend to hover between a 58cm and 60cm frame depending on the manufacturer and on the CAAD8 it came up on a 58.